 Working the different lunar energies into my lifestyle made it easier to chart the steps I was taking towards fulfilling my intentions set at the new moon.
 The phases became akin to small milestones or checkpoints, encouraging me to keep going.
 Usually, my sense of how fast time is moving hits when the seasons change, rather than with every full moon.

 Gallagher told me that "when you become aware of the moon, it helps you deal with things very differently - not only in yourself but with everybody else around you."
 With this in mind, I was both more awake to how things are in a constant state of flux and accepting of that reality, too.
 Things changing unexpectedly still had their shock factor, but I was able to recover quicker.
 Getting into this mindset long-term is bound to prove helpful, if even just for remaining grounded.
 On a practical level, I used the energy of the Virgo new moon to declutter my living space as one of my intentions was to let go of the physical things that weren't serving a purpose anymore - a task I'd been ignoring for months.
 If using the moon phases is tempting but feels too complex, first focus on setting intentions at the new moon and releasing around the full moon.

 Did I achieve my intentions and release all that I hoped to?
-No. Did I make mindful choices that honored my intentions?
+No. Did I make mindful choices that honoured my intentions?
 Yes.
 Regardless of your thoughts on the rise of spiritualism, living with the lunar phases in mind can serve as a tool to better navigate the ebb and flow of life.